oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 How requesting clients authenticate to the Transaction Token Service is out of scope for this specification.
 However, if using the `actor_token` and `actor_token_type` parameters of the OAuth 2.0 Token Exchange specification, both parameters MUST be present in the request.
 The `actor_token` MUST authenticate the identity of the requesting workload.

 ## Replacement Tokens
 Validation of a replacement Txn-Token, as well as any Txn-Token, is critical to the security of the entire transaction invocation sequence.
-Ony Txn-Tokens issued by a trusted Transaction Token Service may be trusted so verification of the Txn-Token signature is required.
+Only Txn-Tokens issued by a trusted Transaction Token Service may be trusted, so verification of the Txn-Token signature is required.
 For replacement transaction tokens, not only must the JWT signature be verified but also the workload identity of the workload requesting the replacement Txn-Token.
-Only workloads authorized to request replacement Txn-Tokens must be trusted.

-## Scope processing
+## Scope and Purpose processing
 The authorization model within a trust domain boundary is most often quite different from the authorization model (e.g. OAuth scopes) used with client external to the trust domain.
-This make managing unintentional scope increase a critical aspect of the Transaction Token Service.
+This makes managing unintentional scope increase a critical aspect of the Transaction Token Service.
 The TTS MUST ensure that the requested purpose (`scope`) of the Txn-Token is equal or less than the scope(s) identified in the `subject_token`.
 This is also true of requesting a replacement Txn-Token.
 The TTS MUST ensure there is not unintentional increase in authorization scope.

 # Privacy Considerations {#Privacy}